As well as its contribution to Western Australia’s economic life, the Port of Fremantle has had a vital wartime role.

 During times of hostilities, the harbour and its facilities have accommodated scores of Australian and allied naval vessels on active service ‑ battle ships and troop transports, hospital ships and support vessels, including many passenger ships and commercial vessels seconded to the war effort.

 Among the famous visitors to pass through Fremantle during the Second World War were the massive liners Queen Mary and Queen Elizabeth in the role of troop carriers.
-However, because of their size neither of these ships was able to take up a berth in the Inner Harbour, and anchored instead in Gage Roads.
+However, because of their size neither of these ships could take up a berth in the Inner Harbour, and anchored instead in Gage Roads.

 Other well-known ships used in the troop transport role were the liners Strathaird, Strathnaver, Orford, Orion, Orcades and Otranto.
 There were many more.